syncfusion-content/maui-docs/MAUI/DataGrid/export-to-pdf.md

 ### Save and View the PDF document in MacCatalyst

-Add the new class file with name SaveMAC file under Platforms-> MacCatylyst directory to save and view the PDF document in the MAC Device and use the below code in it.
+Add the new class file with name SaveMAC file under Platforms-> MacCatalyst directory to save and view the PDF document in the MAC Device and use the below code in it.

 {% tabs %}
 {% highlight c# %}